KxSystems/docs-v1/docs/dashboards/linechart.md

 When checked, will force axis to use **Y-axis Max** value.
 If not, the chart will best-fit range with highest value marking the end point for the Y-axis.

-<aside class="warning">If plotted values exceed y-axis range the chart will crop the missing data.</aside>
+<aside class="admonition caution">If plotted values exceed y-axis range the chart will crop the missing data.</aside>

 **Y-axis Min**